Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 7) Dirleton Castle

-Located less than 20 from Edinburgh, Dirleton Castle’s position near the East Lothian coast made it, in turbulent times, an important stronghold which became home to three successive noble families.
+Dirleton Castle near Edinburgh is sited on the East Lothian coast which made it, in turbulent times, an important stronghold that became home to three successive noble families.

 Its Victorian gardens add a welcome touch of nature, a pleasing contrast to the castle’s medieval architecture.